ivs-kuleuven/platosim3/docs/source/InputFile.md

 <!-- Configuration Parameters -->
 <!-- ************************ -->

-@section configurationParameters Configuration Parameters
+## <a name="configurationParameters"></a>Configuration Parameters

-The configuration parameters for the simulation are stored in a YAML file, e.g. inputfile.yaml, in the /inputfiles directory.
+The configuration parameters for the simulation are stored in a YAML file, e.g. <code>inputfile.yaml</code>, in the <code>/inputfiles</code> directory.
 This section describes the parameters in the different blocks of the configuration file.
 These blocks reflect their function in the simulation.

 <!-- General Parameters -->
 <!-- ****************** -->

-@subsection generalParameters General Parameters
+### <a name="generalParameters"></a>General Parameters

 The general configuration parameters a listed in the <b>General</b> block of the configuration file.
 The structure of this block is the following: